 “… They look for any reason to deny your claim.
 The contractors they use are horrible.
 They were extremely limited on who they could send out and the company that did come took six visits to try and fix one problem, kept coming back with the wrong part and wasting my time…”– Daniel I. on BBB, October 2018

 Assessment of HomeGuard HomeWarranty

 Overall, the plans offered by HomeGuard HomeWarranty are comprehensive, offering unusual features like pest control.
 However, certain appliances that even basic home warranty plans cover aren’t included, such as the washer and dryer.

 While the company has a high BBB rating, the customer reviews give us pause.
 The company tended to rank only two or three stars across other online reviews, as well.

 If you live in Arizona, California or Nevada, we think it’s worth comparing HomeGuard HomeWarranty to a more widely used provider: American Home Shield.

 American Home Shield was founded in 1971 and said to be the inventor of the home warranty industry.
 This BBB-accredited business holds a B rating and nearly three stars from customers.

 American Home Shield is a favorite because it offers extensive coverage and operates in all states except for Alaska.
-Its coverage comes in four different plans, so every kind of homeowner is sure to find something that fits their needs and budget.
+Its coverage comes in three plans, so every kind of homeowner is sure to find something that fits their needs and budget.